Sizing Guide

 6.4+ 34 - 36 23

-The range of frame sizes available for full suspension models are usually smaller than rigid front suspension bikes.
+The range of frame sizes available for full suspension models is usually more refined than those for rigid, front suspension bikes.

-The main consideration here is to make sure the rider meets the minimum height and inside leg requirements and has the clearance over the crossbar.
+The main consideration here is to make sure the rider meets the minimum height and inside leg requirements and has comfortable clearance over the crossbar.

 Feet & Inches Inches Inches